 Notes

-Use mustard oil for authentic flavor.
-Heat it until it just starts to smoke.
-This tones down the pungency of oil and brings out that classic North Indian achari flavor.
+Use mustard oil for an authentic flavor: Heat it until it just starts to smoke.
+This reduces its pungency and brings out the classic North Indian achari flavor.

-Toast the achari masala spices.
-Lightly roast mustard, fennel, fenugreek, coriander, cumin, and nigella seeds until aromatic to enhance the achari masala flavor.
+Toast the achari masala spices: Lightly roast mustard, fennel, fenugreek, coriander, cumin, and nigella seeds until aromatic.
+This enhances the flavor of the achari masala.